Armenians in France: World War II and the Fourth Republic

-Immediately after the Second World War, about 7,000 Armenians repatriated to Soviet Armenia.
+Immediately after the Second World War, about 7,000 Armenians were repatriated to Soviet Armenia.

 Migration of Armenians from the Middle East

-Thousands of new immigrants arrived in France from the Middle Eastern countries like Turkey, Lebanon, Syria and Iran since the 1950s.
+Thousands of new immigrants have arrived in France from Middle Eastern countries like Turkey, Lebanon, Syria and Iran since the 1950s.
 These new immigrants mobilized the French Armenian community.
 By the 1980s around 300,000 Armenians lived in France.

 In 1983, the Armenian Secret Army for the Liberation of Armenia launched an attack at the Paris Orly airport, as part of its campaign for the recognition of and reparations for the Armenian genocide.
 The explosion killed eight people and injured fifty-five.
 The campaign to pass the resolution condemning the Armenian genocide at the European Council unleashed on June 19, 1987, at a Strasbourg demonstration.

 Contemporary period

-The devastating earthquake in Armenia on 7 December 1988 led to huge mobilization of the French Armenian community.
-Among others, Charles Aznavour established a charitable foundation in to help the victims of the earthquake.
+The devastating earthquake in Armenia on 7 December 1988 led to a huge mobilization of the French Armenian community.
+Among others, Charles Aznavour established a charitable foundation to help the victims of the earthquake.

 As the Institut national d'études démographiques, France's national statistics agency, does not collect data on ethnicity there is no reliable information about the number of French people of Armenian ancestry.
 Various experts, media and organizations have estimated the number of French Armenians to be 250,000, 300,000, 400,000, 450,000, 500,000, 500,000–700,000, 750,000.
 As of 2005, there were 12,355 Armenian-born people residing in France.